ARM-software/MDK-Middleware/Documentation/Doxygen/USB/src/usb_device.md

 }
 ```

-\note For changing just serial number string use the \ref USBD_SetSerialNumber function!
+\note For changing just serial number string use the \ref USBD_SetSerialNumber function.

 \note For non high-speed capable device following descriptors are not important:
 - \ref USB_Device_Qualifier_Descriptor for low/full-speed